 With a vision of something out-of-the-norm in Houston, Hager hopes that guests will get a wild experience at his new bar, comparing Zenaku to something one might see in Las Vegas.
 He knows it’s an idea that not everyone will appreciate, but Hager says he’s willing to push the envelope with his conception.

-Hager leans on his former career in tech and his now sold-software company, SafeFun, to bring his idea to life.
+Hager leaned on his former career in tech and his now sold-software company, SafeFun, to bring his idea to life.
 Using elements such as digital mapping, a technique that includes a system of cameras and computers, and anime-inspired graphics and art, Zenaku goes from an unassuming bar to a lively, immersive experience.
 On the first floor, guests can expect to see high energy from every corner of the bar, with an eccentric dance floor and everything alive一including the walls.
 Upstairs is an intimate, semi-exclusive lounge area where patrons will have the option to enjoy six sections that will be open for reservations and bottle service.

 "Anime is fantastic for nightclubs, it is truly visual," the owner says.
 "It is hyper-sexualized, it has all kinds of themes and varieties of great storytelling things we love."